AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email-migration.md

 ---
-group: frontend-developer-guide
-title: Migrating custom email templates
-functional_areas:
-  - Frontend
+title: Migrate Custom Email Templates | Commerce Frontend Development
+description:
 ---

+# Migrate custom email templates

+This topic explains how to migrate custom email templates between versions of Adobe Commerce and Magento Open Source.

 ## Remove the legacy variable resolver

 With the release of Adobe Commerce and Magento Open Source 2.4.4 and 2.4.3-p2, `\Magento\Framework\Filter\VariableResolver\LegacyResolver` and `\Magento\Framework\Filter\VariableResolver\StrategyResolver` have been removed and any legacy templates in the database will only be resolved using strict mode.
-Database templates can be checked using cli commands to verify compatibility with strict mode.
+Database templates can be checked using CLI commands to verify compatibility with strict mode.

 ## Verify compatibility with strict mode